ChrisCoffey/Articles/content/posts/my_readme.md

 ### <a id="values"></a> What do I value most? ###

 #### Project work
-Writing code and shipping software is the cost of doing business in product development, not the goal.
+Writing code and shipping software is the cost of doing business in product development, not the goal (although it's often the most fun as well).
 The goal is unlocking valuable experiences for our customers.
 Sometimes we write software to do that, but we need to always always understand where the core value in a feature is and make sure that is delivered to the customer.
-This obsessive focus on customer value instead of software is the hallmark of great engineering.
+This obsessive focus on customer value instead of software is the hallmark of great product engineering.
 The faster we can deliver that value and build on it, the faster we learn from our customers and improve their experience.
 This doesn't mean cutting corners to ship faster, it means finding the point in "design space" that works for the customer and CollegeVine.

 ##### Takeaways from this:
 - Make sure you can always always draw a line from your work through creating customer value.
 If you can't, stop what you're doing and ask.
 Pushing forward without clearly understanding why is the best way I know to waste your time and build something nobody wants.
-- If you're unclear on why or how some body of work was prioritized, ask for training (books, online courses, etc...).
-Making you more capable is one of my top priorities.
 - Design and build for evolution.
-Your first idea is probably wrong, and that's okay.
 Do your work assuming you'll learn more about what's really required _after_ it's in users' hands.
 Try to pull that learning as early in a project as possible.
-- Hold each other (and me) accountable for focusing on the necessary problem.
+- Hold each other (and me) accountable for focusing on the necessary problem(s).
 When you see scope creep, yak-shaving, or a too-low level of quality, call each other out on it in a kind and constructive manner.
 - Act like an owner.
 Fundamentally, you're helping to build this company, and I expect you to take reasonable risks and own your decisions.

 ####  Making decisions